 - Development controls (static analysis, manual peer code review)

-- Testing (dynamic analysis, 3rd party security vulnerability assessments)
+- Testing (dynamic analysis, 3rd party security vulnerability assessments, and automated penetration tests)

 - We currently use unit, integration, and end-to-end tests, where applicable, to catch regressions

 - Deployment controls (such as change management and canary release process).

 DocJuris designs, reviews and tests the software for the DocJuris Service using applicable OWASP standards.